jmavs21/visual-twitter/README.md

 ## Implementation details

-- **Regular expression** to parse the HTML code from Twitter's page and get the images with the specific links to the twit.
+- **Regular expression** to parse the HTML code from Twitter's page and get the images with the specific links to the tweet.
-- [Scraper API](https://www.scraperapi.com/) was used as a demo to help scraping the web content.
+- [Scraper API](https://www.scraperapi.com/) was used as a demo for web scraping.
 - [Cloud Image](https://www.cloudimage.io/) was used as a demo for resizing and CDN delivery of the images.

 ## How to use source code

 1. Modify **index.js** file by updating the **SCRAPER_API_KEY** and **CLOUD_IMG_TOKEN** variables with your API keys.

-2. Restore dependencies
+2. Build

 ```sh
 npm i
 ```

-3. Run application
+3. Run

 ```sh
 node index.js